Nadhiya-hue/2024-Projects/README.md

 Data Analysis Project on 2024.
 Why Data Analyst?
--Data analysis is important because it gives decision-makers tangible information on which to base their strategy.
+1.Data analysis is important because it gives decision-makers tangible information on which to base their strategy.
--This information has a wide range of applications, from improving systems and processes to better understanding clients and even human behavior.
+2.This information has a wide range of applications, from improving systems and processes to better understanding clients and even human behavior.

 Projects Regarding SQL, Power BI, Python and Excel.